Keltoi-Tech/Rlyeh/README.md

 _________________________________________________________________
 =================================================================

-Rlyeh is Cthulhu HTML home
+Rlyeh is Cthulhu home!

-And he is awaiting your download
+Cthulhu is, in fact, a Design Pattern created by Danilo Da Silva and it's purpose is create an elegant way to write a node architecture based application.

-Cthulhu is, in fact, a Design Pattern created by Danilo Da Silva.
+So, this is an implementation for a Virtual DOM using Cthulhu approach.
+It contains methods that allow you use this package as a true javascript SPA library, dismissing the usage of HTML tags (and threfore, HTML files) and building rich javascript components.

-This is a Cthulhu implementation for HTML processing through DOM and some methods that allow you use this package as a true javascript SPA library, dismissing the usage of HTML tags (and threfore, HTML files) and building rich javascript components.
+It's not just one more javascript lib, it's the Cthulhu Power given to man do decent web applications!
 _________________________________________________________________